tmeissner/formal_hw_verification/README.md

 All stuff in the master branch uses [ghdl-yosys-plugin](https://github.com/ghdl/ghdl-yosys-plugin) and [GHDL](https://github.com/ghdl/ghdl) as VHDL front-end plugin for (Symbi)Yosys.
 Using GHDL as synthesis frontend allows using PSL as verification language.

-Some examples in the [verific branch](https://github.com/tmeissner/formal_hw_verification/tree/verific) use the commercial VHDL/SystemVerilog frontend plugin by Verific which isn't free SW and not included in the free Yosys version.
-See on the [Symbiotic EDA website](https://www.symbioticeda.com) for more information.
+Some examples in the [verific branch](https://github.com/tmeissner/formal_hw_verification/tree/verific) use the commercial VHDL/SystemVerilog frontend plugin by Verific which isn't free SW.
+It's included in the Tabby CAD Suite but not in the free Yosys version.
+See on the [Yosys HQ website](https://www.yosyshq.com/products-and-services) for more information.

 You can use the `hdlc/formal:all` docker image provided by the [hdl containers project](https://hdl.github.io/containers/) (recommended).
 Or you build a docker image on your own machine using my [Dockerfiles for SymbiYosys & GHDL](https://github.com/tmeissner/Dockerfiles).
 With both you have the latest tool versions available.